wptrainingteam/learn-wp-content/blog-posts/converting-shortcodes-to-blocks.md

 The shortcode could be added to a podcast enabled post without any attributes, and it would render the player for that post.

-[shortcode usage]

-[rendered player]

-[example html code]

 Turning this shortcode into a block was an easier implementation than anything else I still had to do, I tackled this first.

-I scaffolded a new plugin using Create Block, and then copied over the `package.json` file, and the `src` directory.
+I scaffolded a new plugin using Create Block, and then copied over the `package.json` file, and the entire `src` directory.

 At the time, we were using grunt to minify our CSS and JavaScript assets for production use, so I had to merge the scaffolded [package.json](https://github.com/CastosHQ/Seriously-Simple-Podcasting/blob/7286c7571b3240c0ac270ee5b8d2f700888c8bcc/package.json) with what we already had.

-Then I took the HTML from the player template, copied it verbatim over the JSX in the return function of the block's edit function.
+Then I took the HTML from the player template, copied it verbatim over the JSX in the return function of the block's `edit` function.

 Example HTML